 Visit the Town of Cape Vincent Chamber of Commerce.

-The Cape Vincent Town Clerk, Michelle Bouchard and Deputy Town Clerk, Brenda Curtis are responsible for maintaining the Town's official records of adopted local laws, oaths of office, minutes, resolutions, death, birth and marriage records.
+The Cape Vincent Town Clerk, Michelle Bouchard and Deputy Town Clerk, Jennifer Baxter are responsible for maintaining the Town's official records of adopted local laws, oaths of office, minutes, resolutions, death, birth and marriage records.
 The Town Clerk is the Town's Registrar, Records Management Officer and Town and County Tax Collector.
 The Clerk's office is open from 7am until 3pm Monday thru Thursday and from 8am until 12noon on Friday.

 The Clerk's office is pleased to provide the following services to Town and Village residents:

 Issuance of Dog Licenses

 New York State requires that all dogs over the age of 4 months must be licensed.
 The Town Clerk's office issues dog licenses under the authority of the New York State Department of Agriculture and Markets.
 When you come in to license your dog for the first time you need your veterinarian documentation for spay/neuter and rabies vaccination.
 The license fee for a spayed/neutered dog is $15.00 and a non spay/neutered dog is $25.00.